 Air Conditioner/Heat Pump Tune-Up: $75

-A solar photovoltaic (PV) system can generate power to run any electric appliance or system in your home.
-A more specific example is installing a solar heating system for your water.
+A solar photovoltaic (PV) array can generate power to run any electric appliance or system in your home.
+If you don't want to use solar power for your entire home, you can install a solar heating system for your water.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Columbia, the average amount someone can save is $1,337 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-Regarding taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
+With respect to taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
 Depending on where you live, you could also claim or apply for state or property tax incentives.
-As for insurance, your monthly premium may be slightly higher because solar panels increase your property's value.
-You should consult with your accountant or insurance agent for information specific to your case.
+For insurance, your monthly premium may be slightly higher because solar panels increase your property's value.
+You should speak with your accountant or insurance agent for information specific to your case.

 Solar panels are on par with other forms of renewable energy.
-Their maintenance costs are low and today's systems can generate and manage energy under more conditions.
+They have inexpensive upkeep and today's systems can stand up to the worst conditions.